publishpress/publishpress-series/readme.txt

 The *Organize Series plugin* helps with the organization and presentation of articles/posts you write as part of a series.
 It helps make it easier for readers of your blog to discover all the series you've written and also to easily find post that are part of the same series.

 *Organize Series* actually **adds** a new taxonomy to the WordPress taxonomy structure so your blog would have "categories", "tags", and "series" as the taxonomy types.

+**Changesets from different versions can be viewed [here](http://dev.wp-plugins.org/log/organize-series) or summarized at the bottom of the "other notes" page.**

 Make sure you check out the features section in the "other notes" tab for all the neat stuff you can do!